mskim/rlayout/README.md

 	- Newspaper
 	- NewspaperIssue
 	- NewspaperSection
-	- made NewsArticleMaker work with story folder
+	- made NewsBoxMaker work with story folder

 2015 9 18
-	- NewsArticleMaker bug that heading is not showing
+	- NewsBoxMaker bug that heading is not showing
 	- def heading in TextBox
 	- support \n for new line in text_record